Sureshpatil4348/Fxlabs.ai_Back_end/README.md

   - Reconnect with backoff on close codes 1001/1006.

 #### Market Data WebSocket v2 (`/market-v2`) — preferred
 - Use `/market-v2` for new clients.
-It exposes tick and indicator payloads only (no OHLC streaming), and advertises capabilities via `supported_data_types` in the greeting.
+It exposes ticks, indicators, and consolidated `ohlc_updates` on candle close, and advertises capabilities via `supported_data_types` in the greeting.
-- Current capabilities: `supported_data_types = ["ticks","indicators"]`.
+- Current capabilities: `supported_data_types = ["ticks","indicators","ohlc"]`.
-- Broadcast-All mode: v2 pushes ticks and indicators (closed‑bar) to all connected clients without explicit subscriptions.
-OHLC is computed server‑side only for indicators/alerts.
+- Broadcast-All mode: v2 pushes ticks and closed‑bar updates (indicators and OHLC) to all connected clients without explicit subscriptions.
   - Symbols: all symbols in `ALLOWED_WS_SYMBOLS` (defaults to all `RSI_SUPPORTED_SYMBOLS` from `app/constants.py`, broker‑suffixed)
 - Timeframes: M1, M5, M15, M30, H1, H4, D1, W1
   - Note: `currency_strength` enforces a minimum timeframe of `5M` (no `1M`).